opbi/hooks/README.md

 #### Config the Hooks

-All the hooks in @opbi/hooks come with a default configuration.
+All the hooks come with default configuration.

 ```js
 errorRetry()(stepFunction)
 ```

-Descriptive names of hook configurations help to make the behaviour more self-explanatory.
+Descriptive names of configured hooks help to make the behaviour self-explanatory.

 ```js
 const errorRetryOnTimeout = errorRetry({ condition: e => e.type === 'TimeoutError' })
 ```

-Patterns composed of configured hooks can certainly be reused.
+Patterns composed of configured hooks can easily be reused.

 ```js
 const monitor = chain(eventLogger(), eventTimer(), eventTracer());